jia1217/ParallelProgammingLabs/docs/Labs/FIR.md

     shift_reg[0] = x_temp.data;
 ```

 With the new implementation, the II of the "Shift_Accum_Loop" becomes 1 and the II of the entire module becomes 18.
-This is huge improvement.
-However, this performance increasement does not caused directly from the  loop  hoisting optimization.
-Moving branch i == 0 out just happens to reduce one write operation to the shift_reg.
-This design costs 407 FFs and 196 LUTs, which is less than the original code because of the loop c optimization.
+This is a huge improvement.
+However, this performance increase is not directly from the loop hoisting optimization.
+Moving branch i == 0 out of the for lopp reduces one write operation to the shift_reg, remove the conflict (2 writes in the same clock clyle).
+This design consumes 407 FFs and 196 LUTs.

 ## Optimization 2: Loop fission

-There are two operations in the Shift_Accum_Loop, one is moving the shift_reg and another one is doing the multiplication and accumulation.
-Loop fission means seperate the operations into independent loops.
-In this case, the code should become:
+There are two operations in the Shift_Accum_Loop, one is moving the shift_reg and another one is performing the multiplication and accumulation (MAC).
+Loop fission refers to seperate the operations into independent loops.
+In this case, the code becomes:

 ```c++